 Can you imagine someone running a race with only one leg, without the other leg, and with no arms?

 VCs have been investing a lot of money and there is a general concern about the exits.

-Many B2B SaaS Scaleups are injured and at risk of future devaluation or extinction for a combination of inappropriate go-to-market execution and for the impact of the storm we have experienced in 2020.
+Many B2B SaaS Scaleups are injured and at risk of future devaluation or extinction for a combination of inappropriate go-to-market execution and for the impact of the storm we have been experiencing after the pandemic.

 Many of these companies can be recuperated if we:

 - Calm down and stop wasting energy on unicorn infatuation

 - Stop believing in ‘growth at all cost´mindset

 - Focus on exits based on revenue and process engineering

 - Stop thinking that hiring a better VP Sales is always the solution